 28Now the rest of the acts of Josiah and all that he did, are they not written in the Book of the Chronicles of the kings of Judah?

-29In his days Pharaoh Necoh king of Egypt went up against the king of Assyria to the river Euphrates, and king Josiah went out against him; but Pharaoh Necoh killed him at Megiddo when he saw him.
+29In his days Pharaoh Necoh king of Egypt went up to help the king of Assyria at the river Euphrates, but king Josiah went out against him.
+However, Pharaoh Necoh killed him at Megiddo when he saw him.

 31Jehoahaz was 23 years old when he began to reign, and he reigned three months in Jerusalem; and his mother’s name was Hamutal the daughter of Jeremiah of Libnah.

-32He did what was evil in the eyes of Yahweh, just as all that his fathers had done.
+32He did evil in the eyes of Yahweh, just like all the evil that his fathers had done.

-33Pharaoh Necoh took him prisoner at Riblah in the land of Hamath, to keep him from reigning in Jerusalem, and imposed a fine on the land of 100 talents of silver and a talent of gold.c
+33Pharaoh Necoh took him prisoner at Riblah in the land of Hamath to keep him from reigning in Jerusalem, and he imposed a fine on the land of 100 talents of silverb and a talent of gold.c

-34Pharaoh Necoh made Eliakim the son of Josiah king in the place of Josiah his father and changed his name to Jehoiakim; but he took Jehoahaz away and brought him to Egypt, and he died there.
+34Pharaoh Necoh made Eliakim the son of Josiah king in the place of Josiah his father and changed his name to Jehoiakim, and he took Jehoahaz away and brought him to Egypt and he died there.

-35And Jehoiakim gave the silver and the gold to Pharaoh, but at the command of Pharoah he taxed the land to give the money; he exacted the silver and the gold from the people of the land, from each one according to his valuation, to give it to Pharaoh Necoh.
+35And Jehoiakim gave the silver and the gold as payment to Pharaoh, and at the command of Pharoah he taxed the land to give the money.
+He exacted the silver and the gold from the people of the land, from each person according to his assessment, to give it to Pharaoh Necoh.

 36Jehoiakim was 25 years old when he began to reign, and he reigned 11 years in Jerusalem; and his mother’s name was Zebidah the daughter of Pedaiah of Rumah.

-37And he did what was evil in the eyes of Yahweh just as all that his fathers had done.
+37He did evil in the eyes of Yahweh, just like all the evil that his fathers had done.